tammo-v/astro-platform-starter/src/pages/index.md

 In the first generation of computing systems, memory was scarce, hardware was limited, and precision was expensive.
 Floating point offered a compact, lossy encoding scheme for approximating real numbers within a fixed number of bits.
 It was a compromise that proved scalable.

 That compromise became the foundation.
-Today, nearly all computation—whether in artificial intelligence, video or audio—still runs on scalar values, flattened streams, and bit-level encodings.
+Today, nearly all computation—across artificial intelligence, media processing, operating systems, networking, and beyond—still runs on scalar values, flattened streams, and bit-level encodings.
 Meaning is imposed from the outside.
 Structure is lost in execution.

 ---